FYAH2211/BukkitAPI/README.md

 #### Changing a Server Rule
 `ServerRule.java` represents a rule your server sets for each client.
-You can, for example, enable a quitting confirmation for competitive games by using `LunarClientAPI.getInstance().setCompetitiveGame(Player, true)`.
-You can also just send a packet directly, like so: `LunarClientAPI.getInstance().sendPacket(Player, new LCPacketServerRule(ServerRule.COMPETITIVE_GAME, isCompetitive));`
+You can, for example, enable a quitting confirmation for competitive games by using `LunarClientAPIServerRule.setRule(ServerRule.COMPETITIVE_GAME, true)`.
+You will still need to send these server rules to users using `LunarClientAPIServerRule.sendServerRule(Player)` when they join.
-(this would work for any rule)
+(This pattern work for all ServerRule)

 #### FAQ
 - **Q**: How do I color a Waypoint or Border?